 While it is unlikely that you will become severely dehydrated after a massage, this level of dehydration is a life-threatening emergency.
 Symptoms of severe dehydration include dizziness, confusion, irritability, listlessness, rapid heartbeat and rapid breathing.

-You can avoid a dehydration headache by drinking plenty of water, both before, and after, your massage.
+You can avoid a dehydration headache with natural remedies for headaches like drinking plenty of water, both before, and after, your massage.
 If it is hot, or if you do a workout during the day before your massage, be sure to drink extra water, as you are likely to lose more fluids from sweating.

 Monitor Your Blood Pressure